alimohebbi/test-reuse-study/test_reuse_evaluator/fidelity_plugin/README.md

 ### Requirements

 For ATM test case evaluation first you need to install the subject applications located in `atm_subject_apps`.
-First run the emulator then run `install-apks.sh` to autmatically install the apps on the emulator.
+First run the emulator then run `install-apks.sh` to automatically install the apps on the emulator.

 ### Run for evaluating ATM test cases